tripu/Vita/doc/miscellanea.md

 That's right: one day, browsing a magazine, you stumble upon a photograph of the guy, and he's unmistakable *white*.
 He's as WASP as it gets.
-Not only that: he's a handsome, tall, well-off white male.
+He's a white male, and he is well-off.
 Then you realise that, actually, you never read or heard anyone mentioning his race before, and that he didn't make that explicit himself on the air.
 It turns out that you just assumed from the beginning that he was black, perhaps simply because his voice sounded like the voice of a black person to you.